Code-Grimoire/.github/README.md

 #Code Grimoire

->If creating awesome stuff with code feels like magic to you,\n
+>If creating awesome stuff with code feels like magic to you,
+>
 >then **Code Grimoire** is the place for you.